SATYAM-PRATIBHAN/arcmindAI/README.md

 - Describe your system requirements in natural language
 - Receive structured system design with architecture diagrams, components, and tech stack recommendations

+### GitHub Repository Import

+1. **Connect GitHub Account**
+   - Navigate to the Import page
+   - Click "Connect GitHub" to authenticate via OAuth
+   - Your GitHub access token is encrypted and stored securely

+2. **Browse Repositories**
+   - View all your GitHub repositories
+   - Search and filter repositories
+   - Select a repository to import

+3. **Explore Repository**
+   - Browse repository file structure
+   - View file contents directly in the browser
+   - Supports both text files and images

+4. **Generate System Design**
+   - Click "Generate System Design" to analyze the repository
+   - AI automatically analyzes:
+     - Architecture patterns and structure
+     - Dependencies and frameworks
+     - Database schemas and ORMs
+     - API endpoints and routes
+     - Infrastructure and deployment configs
+     - Testing frameworks
+   - Receive a comprehensive Mermaid architecture diagram

+5. **Update Designs**
+   - Edit generated Mermaid diagrams
+   - Save changes to the database
+   - Reset to original if needed

 ### History

 - View all previous generations